 Cleveland Fed Announces Appointments to Cleveland, Cincinnati, and Pittsburgh Boards and Federal Advisory Council

-The Federal Reserve Bank of Cleveland announced the following appointments to its main office and branch boards of directors and to the Federal Advisory Council.
+The Federal Reserve Bank of Cleveland announced the following appointments and elections to its main office and branch boards of directors and to the Federal Advisory Council, effective January 1, 2014.

 Federal Reserve Bank of Cleveland

-James M. Anderson, immediate past president and chief executive officer, Cincinnati Children's Hospital Medical Center, Cincinnati, Ohio, was reappointed chairman of the board of the Cincinnati Branch of the Federal Reserve Bank of Cleveland for 2011.
-Anderson has served as chairman of the Cincinnati Branch board since 2005.
+Charles Brown, vice president and secretary, Toyota Motor Engineering & Manufacturing, North America, Inc., Erlanger, Kentucky, was appointed chairman of the board of the Cincinnati Branch of the Federal Reserve Bank of Cleveland for 2014.
+Brown has served as a director since 2013.

-Sunil T. Wadhwani, co-chairman, iGATE Corporation, Pittsburgh, Pennsylvania, was reappointed chairman of the board of the Pittsburgh Branch of the Federal Reserve Bank of Cleveland for 2011.
-He has served as chairman of the Pittsburgh Branch board since 2008.
+Dawne S. Hickton, vice chair, president, and chief executive officer, RTI International Metals, Inc., Pittsburgh, Pennsylvania, was appointed chair of the board of directors of the Pittsburgh Branch of the Federal Reserve Bank of Cleveland for 2014.
+Hickton has served as a director since 2013.

-Grant Oliphant, president and chief executive officer, The Pittsburgh Foundation, Pittsburgh, Pennsylvania, was appointed a director.
+Robert P. Oeler, president and chief executive officer, Dollar Bank, Pittsburgh, Pennsylvania, was appointed as a director.

 Federal Advisory Council